 Procurify focuses on delivering the best spend management product to our customers.
 We partner with industry-leading companies to handle cloud hosting, employing their expertise and compliance with best practices in maintaining key systems infrastructure such as: DNS, routers, switches, load balancers, computer systems, database servers, caching systems and more.
 Procurify has selected Amazon Web Services (primary) and Google Cloud Platform (secondary) as our providers of cloud services.

-Both Amazon and Google are pioneers in ensuring safety and security is across all their data centers and infrastructure through their 15+ years of experience of running industry leading web services.
+Both Amazon and Google are pioneers in ensuring safety and security across all of their data centers and infrastructure through their 15+ years of experience of running industry leading web services.
 Their respective security documentation can be found on their websites here:

 Procurify is hosted in SAS-70 II, SSAE 16 data centers that have achieved ISO 27001 & SOC3 certifications, among other certifications that are performed by third-party auditors to both AWS and GCP.
-We follow the EU’s GDPR (General Data Protection Regulation) and have had these guidelines and processes implemented by Price Waterhouse Coopers’ (PwC) compliance team.

 Procurify will provide the Customer with support related to server accessibility and performance 24 hours a day, 5 days a week.
-This is separate from and in addition to the support services specified in the Support Service Level Agreement (link) and/or the Support Subscription Packages referenced in that document.
+This is separate from and in addition to the support services specified in the Support Level Agreement and/or the Support Subscription Packages referenced in that document.

-Expected response times for a ticket submitted by the Customer via email, phone, or in-app request during support hours to report an incident which has been deemed by Procurify (in its reasonable discretion) to be related to server accessibility or performance shall depend upon the severity level assigned by Procurify to such ticket (in its reasonable discretion).
+Expected response times for a ticket submitted by the Customer via email, or in-app request during support hours to report an incident which has been deemed by Procurify (in its reasonable discretion) to be related to server accessibility or performance shall depend upon the severity level assigned by Procurify to such ticket (in its reasonable discretion).
 Such severity definitions and expected response times are as follows:

 SERVER ACCESSIBILITY & PERFORMANCE INCIDENT ASSESSMENT

-Our Team Members are provided access with the appropriate permissions to perform in their role.
-They are provided access as needed, any requests for other platforms will have to be approved by their Team Lead.
+Our team members are provided access with the appropriate permissions to perform in their role.
+They are provided access as needed, any requests for other platforms will have to be approved by their team lead.

 Procurify relies on other software platforms to ensure we are the most productive in serving our customers.

-Procurify interviews candidates rigorously to ensure that Team Members are able to provide the best performance and care to our customers.
+Procurify interviews candidates rigorously to ensure that team members are able to provide the best performance and care to our customers.
 Our People Operations team conducts reference checks.

 Prior to the change of employment, People Operations will reach out to our I.T.
 Team and Team Leads to ensure we are ready to go through an “off-boarding” process to revoke user credentials and access control.
 This includes: G Suite Login, Software Credentials, API Tokens, ACLs, RFID Fob, and Alarm Code being revoked from the User.
 During the exit interview, our People Operations Manager will also ask for any property of Procurify to be returned immediately.
-Any outstanding tasks will be handled by the Team Lead.
+Any outstanding tasks will be handled by the team lead.

-Any data transfer between you and Procurify’s Web Application is done using a secure 256-bit HTTPS (SSL) connection.
+Any data transfer between customers and Procurify’s Web Application is done using a secure 256-bit HTTPS (SSL) connection.
 Our application and database servers are hosted within Amazon Web Services (AWS).
-Data transferred within AWS is done securely within a private network.
+Data transferred within AWS is done securely on a private network.
 Additionally, our application and database servers are behind firewalls that allow specific access and privileges to services.
 For example, our application servers are allowed direct access to the database server cluster through the network & user credentials.

-Users of Procurify must go to their specific web application URL to login with their credentials.
+Users of Procurify must go to their specific web application URL to login with their individual credentials.
 Logins can be achieved using an email and password, Google Login, or select Single Sign On (SSO) providers.
 Administrators of the Procurify instance have the ability to manage user credentials, roles, and revoke access as necessary.

-Only authenticated users can access your Procurify Instance.
+Only authenticated users can access their Procurify Instance.
 Any objects created (order requisitions, expense reports, travel tickets, and accounts payable objects) are tied to the specific logins with the details, comments, and attachments.
 Changes that are made in the system are logged in an audit log with details on the action, previous information stored, and new changes.

 As products are in development, each developer is given a containerized environment that gives them the necessary resources to run the application on a local environment with a sample database.
 Developers work within this environment and push code changes to a centralized and secure code repository.

-Revision Date: September 18, 2019
+Revision Date: September 20, 2021